 Putting a venue first makes it easier to ask and/or enforce your band or music act’s own minimum wage requirements.
 If you start to change your mindset from “we just want to play” to “we don’t play a show for anything less than X number of dollars to meet our band’s business goals”, your own way of thinking and processes start to reflect that and you approach the whole situation from a different perspective.

-Now I don’t want you to think that by sampling giving one thing you can all of a sudden as the world of a venue.
+Now I don’t want you to think that by “giving one thing” you can now “ask the world” of a venue.
 It needs to be balanced, and in reality you should care more about giving more than you are going to hopefully receive.
 The opposite party, the venue in this case, wants to feel like you are making it easier for them, not the other way around.
-Be the most awesome business partner ever and any venue will work with you again and possibly may even refer you openly to other venues for you.
+Be the most awesome business partner ever and any venue will work with you again and possibly may even refer you openly to other venues.

 Settle down, Padawan.
 This is more important than you think.

 If you’re just starting out, it may be ok to play for free, for food and drinks, or for the door.